 State Bar of Texas

-Derek J. Kammerlocher is an Attorney in the Dallas office of Cokinos | Young.
+Derek J. Kammerlocher is a Principal in the Dallas office of Cokinos | Young.
 Derek has devoted his career and practice to serving as an advocate for clients in the construction industry, including developers, contractors, design professionals, material suppliers, and insurance companies involved in the construction process.
-Based on his knowledge of the industry and specific experience, Derek helps his clients achieve their dispute resolution goals in payment, contract, defect, and insurance disputes, as well as other areas that often impact the construction industry such as employment and personal injury disputes.
+Based on his knowledge of the industry and specific experience, Derek helps his clients achieve their dispute resolution goals in payment, contract, defect, and insurance disputes, as well as other areas that often impact the construction industry, such as employment and personal injury disputes.
 Derek takes an individualized and tailored approach to each representation to ensure the satisfaction of each client’s specific goals.

 Education